AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

-While speeding itself doesn’t result in a license suspension unless you amass 12 or more points on your record within a year, it’s still best to follow posted speed limits to avoid financial penalties and higher car insurance costs — and, of course, to prevent damages, injuries, and deaths.
-If you’re looking for insurance after getting a speeding ticket, a great place to start is with our roundup of the best auto insurance companies in Tennessee.
-Comparing quotes from different providers will make sure you get the lowest auto insurance rates, even as speeding tickets bump up your costs.
+While speeding itself doesn’t result in a license suspension unless you amass 12 or more points on your record within a year, it’s still best to follow posted speed limits to avoid financial penalties, higher car insurance costs, and keep yourself and others safe on the road.
+Comparing quotes from different providers will make sure you get the cheapest auto insurance in Tennessee, even as speeding tickets bump up your costs.

 Aliza Vigderman